espressif/vscode-esp-idf-extension/docs/SETUP.md

 - `%USERPROFILE%\.vscode\extensions\espressif.esp-idf-extension-VERSION` on Windows
 - `$HOME/.vscode/extensions/espressif.esp-idf-extension-VERSION` on Linux/MacOS.

+# UI Manual Configuration

+This is the same as [JSON Manual Configuration](#JSON-Manual-Configuration) but the name of each configuration setting is the description given in the [ESP-IDF Settings](./SETTINGS.md).
+You also need to install extension and debug adapter python packages requirements.txt.

-## Example configuration setting values
+# Example configuration setting values

 An example ESP-IDF path is to set `idf.espIdfPath` to `/home/myUser/to/esp-idf` (MacOS/Linux) or set `idf.espIdfPathWin` to `C:\Users\myUser\esp\esp-idf` (Windows)